-Parent engagement is being positively involved and active in your child’s learning.
+Parent engagement means being positively involved and active in your child’s learning.
 Your attitudes, values and behaviours can positively influence your child’s education outcomes.

-We know that parents, families and carers are some of the most important influences on a child’s education.
+We know that parents, families and carers are important influences on a child’s education.
 When you are positively engaged in your child’s education, they are more likely to attend and perform better at school.

 You can support your child to get the most out of their schooling.
 The earlier you become engaged, the better it is for your children.